vectordotdev/react-query-assist/README.md

 <a name="themes"></a>
 ## Themes

 The default styling is intentionally neutral so you can customize the look based on your own style guide.
-You can add custom styling to both the input field and the dropdown by using the [inputTheme](#inputTheme) and [dropdownTheme](#dropdownTheme) props.
-These objects will be passed as styles to the components, so you can use any style attribute along with a few extras:
+You can add custom styling to each specific element by using the [inputProps](#inputProps), [dropdownProps](#dropdownProps), [selectorProps](#selectorProps) and [listProps](#listProps) props.
+These objects will be merged into the props of each component.
+See the documentation for [styled-system](https://github.com/jxnblk/styled-system) on how to customize styles with props.

+##### Input Prop Extras

+A few extra props are accepted for further styling on `inputProps`:

+- `placeholderColor` The placeholder text color for the input field
-- For inputTheme, you can set `tokenColor` to determine the highlight color of the tokens, and `placeholderColor` to determine the color of the placeholder text.
+- `tokenColor` The highlight color of the valid tokens
-- For dropdownTheme, you can set `backgroundActive`, `borderActive` and `colorActive` to determine the style of the currently highlighted autocomplete value.

 ## Keyboard